corsairmarks/enable_all_species_traits_for_leaders/README.md

 In contrast, all other the new logic is implemented in standalone events and effects which should not conflict with other mods.

+### Post-Game Start

+This mod can be safely added or removed from your save game after the game has started.
+It is implemented entirely through custom events (and custom triggers).
+If you remove it, your game will work normally.

 ## Known Issues

 Overriding events from the default game causes error logs.
 Expect to see one line similar to this in error.log: